Lewis Powell (conspirator): Escape and Mosby's Rangers

-Margaret Branson took Powell to her mother's boarding house at 16 North Eutaw Street in Baltimore.
+Branson took Powell to her mother's boarding house at 16 North Eutaw Street in Baltimore.
 Maryland was split during the Civil War.
-West of the Atlantic Fall Line the central and western parts of the state largely being settled by Germans from Pennsylvania and other Northerners during the 18th Century, tended to support the Union, as evidenced by Governor Thomas Holliday Hicks' plan to stop secession by moving the Maryland General Assembly to Frederick, where on April 29, 1861, secession had been voted down 53–13, this taking place before Maryland was placed under martial law.
-East of the Fall line, the city of Baltimore and all of the land between the Mason-Dixon Line and the Potomac and the Eastern Shore for the most part was peopled by Confederate sympathizers, who either directly or indirectly aided the Confederacy.
-The few exceptions to this rule included Hicks' successor, Augustus Bradford, who had his home in North Baltimore burned to the ground in 1864 by Frederick native Confederate General Bradley T Johnson and his Maryland troops.
+West of the Atlantic Fall Line, the central and western parts of the state, largely settled by Germans from Pennsylvania and other Northerners during the 18th century, tended to support the Union, as evidenced by Governor Thomas Holliday Hicks's plan to stop secession by moving the Maryland General Assembly to Frederick, where on April 29, 1861, secession had been voted down 53–13, this taking place before Maryland was placed under martial law.
+East of the Fall line, the city of Baltimore and all of the land between the Mason–Dixon Line and the Potomac and the Eastern Shore for the most part was peopled by Confederate sympathizers, who either directly or indirectly aided the Confederacy.
+The few exceptions to this rule included Hicks's successor, Augustus Bradford, who had his home in North Baltimore burned to the ground in 1864 by Frederick native Confederate General Bradley T Johnson and his Maryland troops.
 Johnson was the first to concoct the idea of kidnapping President Lincoln while he was visiting the soldiers home, but whether there were any direct connections to Booth and Powell is unknown.

 The Branson boarding house was a well-known Confederate safe house and frequent rendezvous point for members of the Confederate Secret Service – the Confederacy's spy agency.
 Powell may have spent up to two weeks at the Branson house before heading south.
 While still in Maryland, he learned the location of Harry Gilmor and his "Gilmor's Raiders"—a unit of Confederate cavalry detached from Second Corps—and spent a few days with them.
 He crossed into Virginia and on September 30, he ended up at the home of John Scott Payne, a prominent doctor and Confederate sympathizer who lived at Granville Tract, a plantation about 4 mi from Warrenton.
 By now, Powell was wearing a ragged Confederate uniform, and Payne welcomed him into the home for a meal and a night's stay.
 They discussed the exploits of Colonel John S. Mosby's Mosby's Rangers, a large detached unit of partisans based in Warrenton.
 Powell joined Mosby the following day.